6 scales of financial capability: How do we measure up?

 - The fact that 25% of Canadians are weak in 3 key areas means that 75% are not.

 - I wonder how many of the 2/3 that said they were not struggling to keep up with their finances might be in the blissfully ignorant camp.
-Maybe some of them have high debt levels or other issues that have not caused problems yet, but may come back to bite them later.
+Maybe some of them have high debt levels or other issues that have not caused problems yet but may come back to bite them later.
 Self-assessment scales need to be taken with a grain of salt.
 Most of us will report that we are good drivers.
 Not all of us are.

 - I wonder how successful the 70% who say they are preparing for retirement are in their efforts.
 I can say that I would answer in the affirmative as well, but I also have to say that we really should be further ahead than we are right now.
-Preparing to the best of your ability and actually being prepared are not the same.
+Preparing to the best of your ability and actually being prepared is not the same.

 - Knowing what needs to be done and actually doing it are two very different things as well.
 I write about personal finance almost every day, and I know that I still need to improve in each of the areas mentioned above.
 The Task Force actually addresses this issue in the report as well.
 But that’s a post for another day.